robertnunn/Web-Scraping/bs4.md

 Beautiful Soup Notes
 =============================================================
 ## Kinds of objects
-- BeautifulSoup: The top-level object that represents the parsed document as a whole.
+- ```BeautifulSoup```: The top-level object that represents the parsed document as a whole.
 Usually this is called/instantiated once and the rest of the time you're working with...
-- Tag: Tags are the workhorses of any Beautiful Soup project since virtually every webpage is nothing BUT tags.
+- ```Tag```: Tags are the workhorses of any Beautiful Soup project since virtually every webpage is nothing BUT tags.
 So searching tags and extracting data from them is a pretty much the entirety of most Beautiful Soup projects.
-- NavigableString: These haven't been terribly useful to me, since they represent regular strings and are functionally almost identical.
+- ```NavigableString```: These haven't been terribly useful to me, since they represent regular strings and are functionally almost identical.
-- Other: BS4 also defines a "Comment" class that is a special type of NavigableString, as well as some other classes for more niche tag/data types
+- Other: BS4 also defines a ```Comment``` class that is a special type of ```NavigableString```, as well as some other classes for more niche tag/data types

 ## Parsing the document